titan-rocky/Today.html/README.md

-# THis is a Static Web page
+# This is a Static Web page
 This web page is created to be submitted for the **ADP** core project assigned by the College

 ## Languages